 Key features such as the flame type, flame adjustment, size, weight, and ignition type can all have a huge impact in not only the performance, but the reliability and ultimately the price you pay in your next cigar lighter.

-In order to make sure that you don’t get ripped off and end up buying a cigar lighter that is designed to break after a few months of regular use, we did the hard work for you and reviewed the best cigar lighters in 2020.
+In order to make sure that you don’t get ripped off and end up buying a cigar lighter that is designed to break after a few months of regular use, we did the hard work for you and reviewed the best cigar lighters.

 Not only do we review each cigar lighter in detail, but we also share with you some key points to keep in mind when buying a cigar lighter along with answering a few common questions men have when choosing their next cigar lighter.